nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 **ECS**
 - Helps us run containers on the cloud
 - Fully managed container orchestration service to run highly secure, reliable, and scalable containers
-- Deploy, manage, and scale containerized applications quickly on-premises and in the cloud
+- Deploy, manage, and scale containerized applications quickly on-prem and in the cloud
 - Describe your application and the resources required, and ECS will launch, monitor, and scale your application

 **EKS**